AleksandrRise/AleksandrRise/README.md

 I am **Aleksandr Ershov** - a Full-Stack Software Developer and an international student in San José, CA, USA.<br>
 Around 1+ years of technical experience.<br>
 San José State University student majoring in software engineering.<br>
-I love being valuable to others and inspiring them to push their limits!
+I love being helpful to others and inspiring them to push their limits!

 ---